GitHixy/GitHixy-SND-Scripts/Chocobo Race/ChocoboRace_README.md

 - **Something Need Doing [Expanded Edition]**: Main plugin
 - **TextAdvance**: For interacting with menus

+### Required Scripts
+- **vac_functions.lua**: Must be loaded separately in SND before running this script

 ### Instructions
+1. Load `vac_functions.lua` as a separate script in SND first
-1. Import the script into SND (Something Need Doing)
+2. Import the Chocobo Race script into SND
-2. Configure the target rank and movement key if desired
+3. Configure the target rank and movement key if desired
-3. Start the script - it will automatically access the Gold Saucer and retrieve Chocobo information
+4. Start the script - it will automatically access the Gold Saucer and retrieve Chocobo information

 ## Development Status